ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/model.rst

 Creating Your Own Models
 ------------------------

 A model class has four requirements.
-It must...
+It must ...

 - ... extend ``EllisLab\ExpressionEngine\Service\Model\Model``
 - ... define a primary key